rocketacademy/bootcamp-4.1/0-foundations/0.5-node.js/README.md

-# 0.5: Node.js
+# Node.js

 ## Learning Objectives

-1. Node.js is a JavaScript runtime that enables us to run JavaScript programs from the command line
+1. Know what Node.js is and what it functionality it provides
-2. Node.js provides a JavaScript development console in the command line
+2. Run the runtime environment using the `node` command
-3. Node.js provides a `process` variable we can use to access program parameters such as command line parameters

 ## Introduction